Anthon1e/JESD204B-Transport-and-Data-Link-Layer/README.md

 # JESD204B-Transport-Layer

 This is an implementation of JESD204B transport layer written in Verilog.
-The imformation and design is based off JEDEC JESD204B specification, which can be downloaded from [JEDEC](https://www.jedec.org/sites/default/files/docs/JESD204B.pdf) website.
+The information and design is based off JEDEC JESD204B specification, which can be downloaded from [JEDEC](https://www.jedec.org/sites/default/files/docs/JESD204B.pdf) website.

 ## About JESD204B

 This is a serialized interface between data converters and logic devices.
-To further understand, this device specification has been divided into layers, inclucding Application Layer, Transport Layer, Data Link Layer and Physical Layer.
+To further understand, this device specification has been divided into layers, including Application Layer, Transport Layer, Data Link Layer and Physical Layer.
 This repository will focus on the Transport Layer.
 Note that, I have another repository on the implementation of 8B/10B Encoder/Decoder, which is part of Data Link Layer section.

 ## JESD204B Transport Layer